Panixara/My-Portfolio/README.md

 - Data Handling: Proficient in VS Code, Google Colab, Jupyter Notebook, Excel
 - Analysis Techniques: Time series modeling, trend analysis, data validation, forecasting
 - Web Scraping: Beautiful Soup, Selenium
-- Other: Strong presentation and teaching skills (As a former teacher assistant, I experience teaching juniors)
+- Other: Strong presentation and teaching skills (As a former teacher assistant, I've experience teaching juniors)

 ### Projects
 **Analysis of drug Problem in Thailand**
 - August to December 2024
-- Gather and Scrape data from governance website using Selenium
+- Gather and Scrape data from governance websites using Selenium
 - Cleaned and validated data using Python libraries like pandas
 - Analyzed provincial drug-related data to forecast treatment needs by 2569 (2026)
 - Developed data-driven insights to support resource allocation and policy planning